 If vegan, good sources of calcium will be required to replace calcium obtained from dairy (see my nutrient nugget for more info on calcium).
 Calcium is found in green leafy veg like; kale, broccoli, rocket and watercress, beans, pulses, fish where you eat the bones (tinned mackerel/sardines), almonds, brazil nuts, sesame seeds and dried apricots.
 Some soya milks and tofu are also fortified with calcium.
 Vitamin D (obtained from sunlight) enhances calcium absorption, so those at risk of poor vitamin D status should eat a variety of the above foods daily and you should consider a vitamin D supplement.
 See my vitamin D post.

 Vitamin B12 is found in animals and animal products.
-The requirement for this nutrient is small so deficiency is rare but strict vegans should consume a fortified food.
+The requirement for this nutrient is small so deficiency is rare but strict vegans should consume a fortified food or take a supplement.
 For example; yeast extract (marmite), fortified soya products, breakfast cereals and vegetable stocks.